APS Off-Peak Hours & Holidays 2026: The Complete Schedule

 | Off-Peak (7 PM - 10 AM / weekends) | $0.2204 | $0.1110 |

-APS super off-peak hours (10:00 AM - 3:00 PM weekdays) offer the lowest rate at $0.0935/kWh year-round.
-This is 73% cheaper than summer peak rates.
-The reason?
-Midday is when Arizona's massive solar farms flood the grid with cheap energy, pushing wholesale prices down.
+APS super off-peak hours (10:00 AM to 3:00 PM weekdays) offer the lowest rate at $0.0935/kWh year-round.
+That is 73% cheaper than summer peak rates.
+Midday is when Arizona's utility-scale solar farms flood the grid with cheap energy, pushing wholesale prices down.

-- Pre-cooling their home to 72-74 degrees before peak starts at 4 PM
+- Pre-cool the house to 72-74 degrees before peak starts at 4 PM

-- Running the pool pump from 10 AM to 2 PM instead of early morning
+- Run the pool pump from 10 AM to 2 PM instead of early morning

-- Charging home batteries to discharge during peak — a $0.25/kWh spread in summer
+- Charge home batteries to discharge during peak (a $0.25/kWh spread in summer)

-- Running the dishwasher and laundry during midday hours
+- Run the dishwasher and laundry during midday hours

-- Charging EVs if they are home during the day (otherwise charge after 10 PM)
+- Charge EVs if you are home during the day, otherwise charge after 10 PM

 Most people do not realize APS holidays are all off-peak.
 On holidays like Memorial Day or the Fourth of July, run your dryer, charge your EV, and catch up on energy-intensive tasks without worrying about peak charges.
 Even though it is a summer weekday, holidays get the off-peak rate of $0.1235/kWh instead of $0.3439/kWh during 4-7 PM.